ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```
 This job script, called interleave.qsub can be found in /mnt/ls15/scratch/users/f0002184/

-The results were one file, named combined_reads.fastq, is in the same directory with 51 Gb.
+The results were one file, named combined_reads.fastq, and are in the same directory with 51 Gb.

 ## Quality Control of the Reads
 Once I got my combined reads file, I used software fastx in order to quality control and eliminate reads with 51% or greater q-scores less than 30 (meaning 1 in 1000 errors).